 Sleep depth is important as there are a number of reparative physiological processes taking place overnight.
 The body is designed to sleep for one third of your day for this very reason!

 No one can get around needing both adequate sleep quantity and appropriate sleep quality.
 And if you try to skimp on sleep, eventually you will pay for it in terms of long-term health consequences.

 What Your Daytime Fatigue Is Telling You

-Did you know your daytime energy directly correlates with your nighttime sleep?
-Your say time energy levels are correlated with both the quantity and quality of sleep you get.
-So if you aren’t getting great sleep, you won’t have great energy…or really much energy at all.
+Your day time energy levels are correlated with both the quantity and quality of sleep you get.
+So if you aren’t getting great sleep, you won’t have great energy.

-The sleep wake cycle, referred to as the circadian rhythm, is a 24-hour cycle your body goes through, which includes both healthy energy levels during the day and deep restful sleep at night.
+The sleep-wake cycle, referred to as the circadian rhythm, is a 24-hour cycle your body goes through, which includes both healthy energy levels during the day and deep restful sleep at night.

-- eventual tiredness setting in after dinner
+- eventual tiredness sets in after dinner

 The Two Main Hormones Influencing Daytime Energy & Nighttime Rest